sigsum/sigsum/named-policy.md

 "test" in the policy name, and should only be used for test and development purposes.

+This document describes how new builtin named policies are created.
+Considerations regarding any possible revocation mechanisms or how to communicate that an existing policy is obsolete, are out of scope for this document.

 ## Policy name including year and sequence number

 A builtin named policy should not change once it has been